Drivetrain#

 set drive stopping#

-The set drive stopping block sets how the drivetrain behaves when drivetrain movement ends.
+The set drive stopping stack block sets how the robot will stop moving: by braking, coasting, or holding.

 set drive stopping to [brake v]